cu-mkp/making-knowing-edition/README.md

    5. Save that change, click the `Yes, Edit` button
 4. After a few minutes or so, the site should be deployed!

+## Add generated HTML to Github m-k-annotation-data repo
+Generated HTML needs to be added to https://github.com/cu-mkp/m-k-annotation-data `HTML/` directory -- you must do this manually (e.g., by upload).

-## Publishing Google Drive content to GitHub
+## Publishing Google Drive content to GitHub <-- NEEDS TO BE FIXED: this does not add generated HTML to the `/cloned edition_data/m-k-annotation-data`

 If you have followed the above guides, and there were any essays marked as "github" in `metadata.csv` that had not yet been migrated from Google Drive, you will have populated `./edition_data/m-k-annotation-data` with new content.